 Yandex Direct is a service for placing search and content ads.
 You pay for clicks on ads displayed in placement sections in Yandex Search and ad networks (Yandex Advertising Network and ad exchanges).

 The auction takes place in realtime while the user loads the search results page or a page containing ad blocks from the Yandex Advertising Network or ad exchanges.
 The auction consists of a few steps.

 Ad selection and ranking

 Ads are selected individually for every ad block on the page that appears in response to a user's search term.
-Ads are sorted based on a combination of the bid, quality coefficient, and CTR forecast for that specific impression.
-Ads with the best combination of indicators will end up in the block.
+Ads are ranked based on a combination of the bid, quality coefficient, and CTR forecast for that specific impression.
+The ad with the best combination of indicators ends up in the block.

 Determining click price

 Click price is determined based on ad block type: